SimLens for Early Exit in Large Language Models: Eliciting Accurate Latent Predictions with One More Token: SimExit: Accelerating LLMs with SimLens

-While L-SPADE provides fast decoding with a simple linear transformation, SPADE, due to its task-agnostic nature, still performs better, especially when tested across different tasks Therefore, we combine the two to build SPADE-EXIT, a hybrid early-exit mechanism that takes advantage of both methods.
+While Linear SimLens provides fast decoding with a simple linear transformation, SimLens remains more accurate, especially under task transfer.
+We therefore combine the two to build SimExit, a hybrid early-exit mechanism that takes advantage of both methods.